Demystifying integrable QFTs in AdS: No-go theorems for higher-spin charges: Higher-spin currents and charges

 As a warm-up, let's now consider the simplest possible action of a charge: the translation generator $P$ sandwiched between two boundary single-particle states $\phi$.
 This is given by

 Due to $T$ being a quadratic operator, the computation can be mapped to the Witten diagram in Figure \ref{fig:PWitten}.

-The explicit expression for the integrand is given by an appropriate combination of derivatives of the bulk-to-boundary propagator:\footnote{In performing these explicit curved-space computations, we used the Mathematica package \textit{RGTC}.}
+The explicit expression for the integrand is given by an appropriate combination of derivatives of the bulk-to-boundary propagator:\footnote{In performing these explicit curved-space computations, we used the Mathematica package \textit{RGTC} freely available at \url{http://www.inp.demokritos.gr/~sbonano/RGTC/}.}

 which upon integration simply gives

 when $x_1<x<x_2$ and $0$ whenever $x>x_2$ or $x<x_1$.
 This is straightforward to interpret: when the charge is inserted between the operators we can wrap it to act, say on $\phi(x_2)$ and we realize the action of the translation generator